aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 };

 /**
- * Validate the ephemeral account with the given nonce and the expiry timestamp.
+ * Validate the ephemeral key pair with the given nonce and the expiry timestamp.
 If the nonce does not match
- * the generated nonce of the ephemeral account, the ephemeral account is removed from localStorage.
+ * the generated nonce of the ephemeral key pair, the ephemeral key pair is removed from localStorage.
 This is
  * to validate that the nonce algorithm is the same (e.g. if the nonce algorithm changes).
  */
-export const validateEphemeralAccount = (
+export const validateEphemeralKeyPair = (
   nonce: string,
-  ephemeralAccount: EphemeralAccount,
+  ephemeralKeyPair: EphemeralKeyPair,
-): EphemeralAccount | null => {
+): EphemeralKeyPair | null => {
   // Check the nonce and the expiry timestamp of the account to see if it is valid if (
-    nonce === ephemeralAccount.nonce &&
+    nonce === ephemeralKeyPair.nonce &&
-    ephemeralAccount.expiryTimestamp > BigInt(Math.floor(Date.now() / 1000))
+    ephemeralKeyPair.expiryTimestamp > BigInt(Math.floor(Date.now() / 1000))
   ) {
-    return ephemeralAccount;
+    return ephemeralKeyPair;
   }
-  removeEphemeralAccount(nonce);
+  removeEphemeralKeyPair(nonce);
   return null;
 };

 /**
- * Remove the ephemeral account with the given nonce from localStorage.
+ * Remove the ephemeral key pair with the given nonce from localStorage.
  */
-export const removeEphemeralAccount = (nonce: string): void => {
+export const removeEphemeralKeyPair = (nonce: string): void => {
-  const accounts = getLocalEphemeralAccounts();
+  const keyPairs = getLocalEphemeralKeyPairs();
-  delete accounts[nonce];
+  delete keyPairs[nonce];
-  localStorage.setItem("ephemeral-accounts", encodeEphemeralAccounts(accounts));
+  localStorage.setItem(
+    "ephemeral-key-pairs",
+    encodeEphemeralKeyPairs(keyPairs),
+  );
 };
 ```